sqlite/sqlite/autosetup/README.md

 - **`file-isexec filename`**\
   Should be used in place of `[file executable]`, as it will also check for `${filename}.exe` on Windows platforms.
-However, on such platforms is also assumes that _any_ existing file is executable.
+However, on such platforms it also assumes that _any_ existing file is executable.

 - **`get-env VAR ?default?`**\
   Will fetch an "environment variable" from the first of either: (1) a KEY=VALUE passed to the configure script or (2) the system's environment variables.
 Not to be confused with `getenv`, which only does the latter and is rarely, if ever, useful in this tree.
   - **`proj-get-env VAR ?default?`**\
     Works like `get-env` but will, if that function finds no match, look for a file named `./.env-$VAR` and, if found, return its